 Like I mentioned earlier, the beginning of Dragon’s Back Trail starts as soon as you get off the bus at To Tei Wan Station.
 There are several public toilets at the start of the trail.
 Might want to use the facilities before you start because there isn’t another one until you reach Big Wave Bay Beach.

-Next the public toilets, there is a small wooden sign indicated the start of Dragon’s Back Trail.
+Next to the public toilets, there is a small wooden sign indicating the start of Dragon’s Back Trail.
 And along the way, you will see similar signs along the path.

 The entire path is either paved with interlocking stones or a dirt path.
 But either way, the path is clearly marked and well-travelled so the chances of being lost is very slim.

 Continue hiking up the trail and maybe about 10 minutes or so, there is a sign indicating a picnic area on the left.